devonorourke/mysosoup/docs/diversity_workflow.md

 - The three `*_predictions.tsv` files served as inputs to generating the heatmap plots shown in panels C-E of Figure 4 using the R script [make_Prediction_Heatmaps.R](https://raw.githubusercontent.com/devonorourke/mysosoup/master/scripts/r_scripts/make_Prediction_Heatmaps.R).

-# OTU table summary
+# Diet summaries at Order and OTU-level
+An R script, [seqVariant_summaries.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/seqVariant_summaries.R), was used to produce a series of tables to understand which taxa were detected in terms of the proportion of samples and frequency of sequences associated therein.
+These data were analyzed broadly at the taxonomic order level, as well as the sequence-cluster (per-OTU) level.
+Two of these files were shared directly in the manuscript as Table 1 and Table 2:
+- Table 1: [coreOrderSumry.csv](https://raw.githubusercontent.com/devonorourke/mysosoup/master/data/taxonomy/coreOrderSumry.csv).
+At the taxonomic order level, what fraction of sampels contain at least one OTU classified to a particular order, and what proportion of these OTUs classified are classified to that Order?
+- Table 2: [coreOTU_summary.csv](https://raw.githubusercontent.com/devonorourke/mysosoup/master/data/taxonomy/coreOTU_summary.csv).
+What is the taxonomic inforamtion assigned to each OTU among the 54 core features, and how many samples were they detected in?

+In addition, a series of other files used in data exploration were created and saved to this repo (but not explicitly documented in the manuscript).
+For example:
-An R script, [seqVariant_summaries.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/seqVariant_summaries.R), was used to produce the data table S1 used in the manuscript, [perSample_Detections_SeqAbundance_summary.csv](https://raw.githubusercontent.com/devonorourke/mysosoup/master/data/taxonomy/perSample_Detections_SeqAbundance_summary.csv).
-This .csv summarizes on a per sequence feature (per OTU) basis:
+- the file [perSample_Detections_SeqAbundance_summary.csv](https://raw.githubusercontent.com/devonorourke/mysosoup/master/data/taxonomy/perSample_Detections_SeqAbundance_summary.csv) summarizes on a per sequence feature (per OTU) basis:
-1. The proportion samples an OTU was detected across the entire dataset
+  - The proportion samples an OTU was detected across the entire dataset
-2. The fraction of reads an OTU generated (among all samples) relative to the entire dataset).
+  - The fraction of reads an OTU generated (among all samples) relative to the entire dataset)
+- the file [coreTaxa_summary.csv](https://raw.githubusercontent.com/devonorourke/mysosoup/master/data/taxonomy/coreTaxa_summary.csv) provides a simple summary file showing the featureIDs associated with just those core OTUs (detected in at least 10% of samples) and their assigned taxonomies